 For all new and returning students, the first three consecutive days of attendance are considered Orientation.
 During this time period, the student must be in attendance, on time, and on task each day.
 If the student is absent, tardy, or leaves early, is disruptive, does not complete what the teacher feels is an adequate amount of work, or does not comply with other Edge policies such as dress code, cell phone policy, etc., the student has not successfully completed Orientation and will not be enrolled in Edge High School.
-Students who do not successfully complete Orientation may re-apply as directed by Administration.
-All returning students must also complete Orientation.
+Students who do not successfully complete Orientation.
 Students may attempt to complete orientation no more than 3 times during a school year but may be put on a waiting list depending on space availability.
 Students returning from suspension of any length or an absence of a week or more for any reason will begin Orientation again.